-It’s important to note that hyperautomation is not meant to entirely replace humans.
-Rather, through automation, humans are freed from repetitive, mission-critical tasks to focus on ones that are of a higher-value to the organization (ie., the reason you were hired).
-Together, automation and human involvement help organizations to provide superior customer experiences while reducing operational costs and boosting profitability.
+Note that hyperautomation does not intend to entirely replace humans.
+Automation frees humans from repetitive tasks, allowing them to focus on higher-value tasks that are important to the organization.
+Together, automation and human involvement help organizations provide superior customer experiences while reducing operational costs and boosting profitability.

-By using a combination of automation technologies, hyperautomation can overcome some of the limitations of approaches that rely on a single automation tool, allowing organizations to move beyond the confines of individual processes and automate nearly any tedious and scalable task.
+By using a combination of automation technologies, hyperautomation can overcome some of the limitations of relying on a single automation tool.
+This allows organizations to move beyond the confines of individual processes and automate nearly any tedious and scalable task.

 The key components of hyperautomation software

 There are several automation technologies that comprise hyperautomation.
 These include: